 Benefits deserving students interested in geology or geoscience education related research.

 Supports enhancements to Occupational Safety and Health students' experience through student development, faculty development, and equipment support.
-Established by School of Engineering faculty and staff.

 This fund is to encourage incoming freshmen to make the most of their freshman year by utilizing resources and programs to prepare for college life and academic success.